 Finding the right habitat and understanding the behavior are the keys to finding fish.
 As a result, knowing what the fish needs to survive helps locate the targeted species.
 An old saying among fishermen is “80% of the fish are in 20% of the water.”
 Fishing in the wrong place results in catching a few or no fish.
 Finding the right place leads to success.

-You need to learn the difference in what a fish needs versus unproductive waters.
+You need to learn the difference between what a fish needs versus unproductive waters.
 Structure and cover are where every angler needs to start.
 Think of structure and cover as houses and paths or roads used by people.

 Beginners need to read the shoreline.
 A steep bank leads to deep water.
 A shallow bank extends into the water.
 Points also extend into the water.
 Use the shore features to have an idea of what is underwater.
 The typical structure is stream beds, drop-offs, humps, points, and submerged roadways.
 Any significant change in contour is structure.